DurdonaG/linear_regression_snapchatdata/README.md

 Given metrics that could be used to perform multiple regression were: Currency Code, Spend, Start/ End Date, Gender, age brackets and etc.
 1. First, I decided to test if **duration** of how long the ad has been running could be a good predictor for impressions.
-  a.
-Therefore, Duration column was created (Times were omitted from dates and I took the difference of the End Day and Start Day.
+  1. Therefore, Duration column was created (Times were omitted from dates and I took the difference of the End Day and Start Day.
 If end day was blank, meaning the ad is still running, I used the function =TODAY() to set the end date as the date of analysis performed)
-  b.
-Simple Linear Regression was performed and following reslts were obtained:
+  1. Simple Linear Regression was performed and following reslts were obtained:

   ![Simple Linear Regression,Duration](https://github.com/DurdonaG/linear_regression_snapchatdata/blob/main/Analyzed%20Data%20and%20Results/image.png)

-  Interpretation:
+  ######Interpretation: Least square estimate of Duration is given as a coefficient.
+Our **null hypothesis**: Duration is not useful (or significant) in predicting impressions. **Alternative Hypothesis**: Duration is useful (or significant) in predicting impressions.
+  Significance F Value 0.697 indicates that there are 697 chances in 1000 that my independent variable is not useful in predicting Y which is a pretty high number.
+  Since it is > than 0.05, we fail to reject null hypothesis.